JamesParrott/sDNA_GH/README.md

 2. Ensure you have an installation of [Python 2.7](http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi) [^0] or [Python 2.7.18](https://www.python.org/downloads/release/python-2718/)  that can run sDNA correctly from the command line, with pip for sDNA Learn.  sDNA_GH runs sDNA from the command line.
 Command line use of sDNA has been tested with Python versions 2.6 and 2.7 .
 Do not run sDNA with Iron Python 2.7, as invalid shape files may be produced (it is not possible to access the Iron Python shipped with Rhino from the command line, in any case).
 3. sDNA Learn requires numpy.
 Numpy can be added after installing Python 2.7.18 by opening a `cmd` window and typing: `cd C:\Python27\Scripts` and `pip2.7 install numpy`
 4. To use sDNA with sDNA_GH, ensure you have an installation of [sDNA](https://sdna-open.readthedocs.io/en/latest/installation_usage.html).  sDNA itself may require the 64 bit (x64) Visual Studio 2008 redistributable, available [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x64.exe ) ).
 The closed source "free as in beer" version of [sDNA](https://sdna.cardiff.ac.uk/sdna/software/software/) and sDNA+ may also require the 32 bit (x86) Visual Studio 2008 redistributable available or [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2008-vc-90-sp1-no-longer-supported) or [here](https://download.microsoft.com/download/5/D/8/5D8C65CB-C849-4025-8E95-C3966CAFD8AE/vcredist_x86.exe) in order to unlock sDNA with a serial number.
-5. Download `sDNA_GH.zip` from (food4rhino)[https://www.food4rhino.com/en/app/sdnagh] or the [sDNA_GH releases page on Github](https://github.com/JamesParrott/sDNA_GH/releases).
+5. Download `sdna-gh.zip` from (food4rhino)[https://www.food4rhino.com/en/app/sdnagh] or the [sDNA_GH releases page on Github](https://github.com/JamesParrott/sDNA_GH/releases).
-6. Ensure `sDNA_GH.zip` is unblocked: Open File Explorer and go to your Downloads folder (or whichever folder you saved it in).
+6. Ensure `sdna-gh.zip` is unblocked: Open File Explorer and go to your Downloads folder (or whichever folder you saved it in).
 Right click it and select `Properties` from the bottom of the menu.
 Then click on the _Unblock_ check box at the bottom (right of _Security_), then click `OK` or `Apply`.
 The check box and _Security_ section should disappear.
 This should unblock all the files in the zip archive.
-If any files still need to be unblocked, a [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) script is provided in the zip file: `\sDNA_GH\dev_tools\batch_files\unblock_all_files_powershell.bat`[^2]   Please do not automatically trust and unblock all software downloaded from anywhere on the internet [^1].
+Please do not automatically trust and unblock all software downloaded from anywhere on the internet [^1].
 7. Open Rhino and Grasshopper.
 8. In Grasshopper's pull down menus (above the tabs ribbon at the top) click `File` -> `Special folders` -> `User Objects Folder`.
 The default in Rhino 7 is `%appdata%\Grasshopper\UserObjects`.
 Note, this is not the Components Folder used by many other plug-ins (i.e. not `%appdata%\Grasshopper\Libraries`).
-9. Copy `sDNA_GH.zip` to this folder (e.g. it should be at `%appdata%\Grasshopper\UserObjects\sDNA_GH.zip`).
+9. Copy `sdna-gh.zip` to this folder (e.g. it should be at `%appdata%\Grasshopper\UserObjects\sdna-gh.zip`).
-10. Unzip `sDNA_GH.zip` to this location (in Windows 10 right click `sDNA_GH.zip` and select `Extract All ...`, then click `Extract` to use the suggested location).
-In the User Objects folder, a single subfolder called `sDNA_GH` should have been created.
+10. Unzip `sdna-gh.zip` to this location (in Windows 10 right click `sdna-gh.zip` and select `Extract All ...`, then click `Extract` to use the suggested location).
+In the User Objects folder, a new folder called `sdna-gh` should have been created, itself containing a subfolder called `sDNA_GH` (plus license.md and copies of these readme files).

-If you have downloaded sdnagh.zip from food4rhino, rename the folder "sdnagh" to "sDNA_GH" in %appdata%\Grasshopper\UserObjects\

 11. Restart Rhino and Grasshopper.
 12. The sDNA_GH plug in components should now be available under a new "sDNA" tab in the ribbon amongst the tabs for any other plug-ins installed (right of `Mesh`, `Intersect`, `Transform` and `Display` etc).